 Oakland Community College offers learning opportunities to anyone seeking to further their education.
 A comprehensive placement program designed to identify basic skills assists students to select and maximize the appropriate academic program.
-Our placement process promotes educational access, equality and the appropriate use of institutional resources across OCC’s five campuses.
+Our placement process promotes educational access, equality and the appropriate use of institutional resources across OCC’s multi campus system.

 Admission is open to all high school graduates, GED recipients, college transfer students and persons 18 years of age or older.
 Prospective students under 18 may apply for admission if their high school class has graduated.
 Others may be admitted provided they demonstrate the capacity and maturity to benefit from programs and courses offered by the College, and they should visit the Enrollment Services Office at the campus they plan to attend.